History of Jainism: Proto-History and Universal Lineage

-Parshvanatha and Historical Antiquity
+Parsvanatha: The Historical "First" Teacher

 An 8th-century CE brass idol of Parshvanatha.
 It depicts the 23rd tirthankara, the earliest Jain leader accepted by scholars as a historical figure (c.
 9th–8th century BCE), and illustrates the later artistic tradition associated with him.

 Parshvanatha (c.
-9th–8th century BCE), the 23rd tirthankara, is the earliest Jain leader widely accepted by scholars as a historical figure, establishing Jainism's roots as a distinct pre-Buddhist Śramaṇa tradition.
-Historical analysis suggests his teachings formed the basis for the practices later consolidated by Mahavira.
-He was born and associated with the major ancient city of Kashi (Varanasi).

-According to Jain tradition, Parshvanatha attained enlightenment (Kevala Jnana) and subsequently taught for many years, advocating the Chaturyama Dharma (Four-fold Restraint): non-violence (ahimsa), truthfulness (satya), non-stealing (asteya), and non-possession (aparigraha).
-Traditional accounts place his liberation (moksha) atop Mount Sammeda (now Sammed Shikharji), which consequently became a site of paramount importance in Jain pilgrimage history, revered as the liberation site for 20 tirthankaras.
+9th–8th century BCE), the 23rd tirthankara, is the earliest Jain leader widely accepted by scholars as a historical figure.
+Born in Varanasi, his historicity establishes Jainism as a distinct pre-Buddhist Śramaṇa tradition.
+Historical analysis suggests his teachings formed the basis for the Chaturyama Dharma (Four-fold Restraint): non-violence, truth, non-stealing, and non-possession.
+Traditional accounts place his liberation (moksha) atop Mount Sammeda (now Sammed Shikharji), which remains a site of paramount importance in Jain pilgrimage.

 While specific events like the legendary obstruction by Kamath during meditation (traditionally associated with Ahichchhatra) are part of hagiography, the sites themselves gained historical significance.
 Ahichchhatra became a major Jain pilgrimage center with temples commemorating Parshvanatha.

 Evidence for the continuity of his monastic order is suggested by Śvetāmbara texts, such as the Upkeśa Gaccha Pattavali (a monastic genealogy), which details a lineage of teachers that descended from him.
 (Note: After Parshvanatha attained liberation, his disciple Arya Subhadatta became the head of the monks.
 Arya Subhadatta was succeeded by Arya Haridatta, Arya Samudradatta, Kesi, Swayamprabhasuri, and Ratnaprabhasuri and so on.
 This monastic order was known as Upkeśa Gaccha.
 Uttaradhyayana, an ancient Svetambara text, has records of a dialogue between Mahavira's disciple Gautama Swami and Kesi; Kesi, along with monks of his monastic order, accepted Mahavira as a tirthankara and merged with his four-fold congregation as a result.)

+The Magadhan State & The Great Migration (600 BCE – 200 BCE)

-Mahavira and the Nigantha Community
+Mahavira and the Buddhist Relation

 A modern depiction of Mahavira.
 As a contemporary of the Buddha, Mahavira is a key historical anchor, recognized by scholars as a reformer of the pre-existing Nigantha community.

-Mahavira (c.
-6th century BCE) is the most recent of the two Jain Tirthankaras widely accepted by scholars as a historical figure.
-As a contemporary of Gautama Buddha, his life provides a crucial anchor point for early Jain history.
-Corroborating this, early Buddhist texts frequently refer to Mahavira using the name Nigantha Nataputta and describe his followers (the Niganthas) as a significant, established ascetic community distinct from the Buddhists.
-(Note: In Majjhima Nikaya, Buddha shares his experience:

-Thus far, Sariputta, did I go in my penance?
-I went without clothes.
-I licked my food from my hands.
-I took no food that was brought or meant especially for me.
-I accepted no invitation to a meal.